 While the volume of human trafficking in California has actually dropped significantly over the past few years, state legislators continue to work to reduce these numbers even further.
 In the near future, this offense will likely be classified as a “serious felony,” meaning it will be punishable under the state’s three strikes law.

-Under California, someone has committed human trafficking if they deprived someone of their personal liberty in order to obtain forced labor or services.
-You can also be charged if you deprived someone of their personal liberty with the intent to violate the state’s laws against pimping and pandering, child pornography, extortion or blackmail, and other laws regarding commercial sex acts and child exploitation.
+In California, someone has committed broken the law if they deprived someone of their personal liberty to obtain forced labor or services, including sex acts.
+You can also be charged if you deny someone of their personal liberty with the intent to commit a crime of a sexual nature, such as pimping and pandering, child pornography, extortion or blackmail, and other laws regarding commercial sex acts and child exploitation.

 Fighting The Charges

 If you have been accused of human trafficking under 236.1 (PC), take these charges seriously and immediately contact an attorney.
 Depending on the facts and circumstances, a skilled criminal defense lawyer may be able to negotiate a plea bargain to have the charges reduced to a much less serious offense.
 In some cases, you may be able to avoid a conviction altogether because you were falsely accused or there is insufficient evidence to prove your guilty.